 Read the whitepaper and evaluate use cases

+The first step when investing in ICOs is to read the white paper.
 The white paper for an ICO is what corresponds to the prospectus in an IPO.
 As IPOs are regulated far heavier than ICOs, prospectuses can be up to 400 pages (with extremely small font).
 Whitepapers, however, are rarely more than 40 pages.

 The most important information in a whitepaper is usually the information on the technology the team behind the ICO is building, what market need there is for the technology and the forecasted roadmap.
 Try to understand that they’re saying in the white paper, and – if possible – make your own assessment of whether the white paper’s assessment of the market need is realistic.
 Sometimes you can follow independent experts in the same field as the ICO-project and see what they have to say about the ICO-project.
 If doing that, however, you must be sure that they are in fact independent.